War communism: Social

+Prior to October 1917, the Provisional Government maintained relatively high ration levels (1.5 pounds of bread per day, along with monthly allocations of meat, sugar, and fats).
+However, following the Bolshevik takeover, these rations were drastically slashed to extreme levels.
+By the autumn of 1920, a magazine satirically remarked that an entire monthly food ration for one person could fit inside a 'tiny pocket box'.
+By mid-1918, although nominal wages were 15 times higher than in 1913, workers could only buy five times fewer products than before the war.
+In the spring of 1919, bread provision through the state system in the Volga region did not exceed 75%, while potato provision was as low as 8%.
+The bread issued was often of poor quality, heavily mixed with surrogates and impurities.

 David Christian, in his book Imperial and Soviet Russia, summarises the state of Russia in 1921 after years of war communism: A government claiming to represent the people now found itself on the verge of being overthrown by that same working class.
 The crisis had undermined the loyalty of the villages, the towns and finally sections of the army.
 It was fully as serious as the crises faced by the tsarist government in 1905 and February 1917.

 The deadly Russian famine of 1921–22, which killed about five million people, battered an already war-torn Russia.
 The measures were harsh, but it did help the Bolsheviks to win the Civil War and stabilize the crisis of the nation.
 Trotsky had proposed the principles underlying the N.E.P. in 1921 to the Politburo of the Communist Party of the Soviet Union to mitigate urgent economic matters arising from war communism and reproached Lenin privately about the delayed government response in 1922–1923.

 Economic

 A black market emerged in Russia, despite the threat of martial law against profiteering.
+Due to the starvation rations, workers and officials frequently stole products from their factories (such as soap, cloth, or machine parts) to exchange for bread.
 The ruble collapsed, with barter increasingly replacing money as a medium of exchange and, by 1921, heavy industry output had fallen to 20% of 1913 levels.
-90% of wages were paid with goods rather than money.
+Additionally, it became common for municipal authorities to offer some workers payment in goods rather than money.
 70% of locomotives were in need of repair, and food requisitioning, combined with the effects of seven years of war and a severe drought, contributed to a famine that caused between 3 and 10 million deaths.
 Coal production decreased from 27.5 million tons (1913) to 7 million tons (1920), while overall factory production also declined from 10,000 million roubles to 1,000 million roubles.
 According to the noted historian David Christian, the grain harvest was also slashed from 80.1 million tons (1913) to 46.5 million tons (1920).